 Penn Wharton’s analysis found that low- and middle-income households’ expenses increased by about 7 percent in 2021, while the country’s top earners saw their expenses rise by 6 percent.

 Economists like to lump the typical inflation causes into two categories: demand-pull and cost-push inflation.
 They sound wonky, but they reflect experiences that many Americans are familiar with.

-Cost-push occurs when prices increase because production is more expensive; that can include rises in labor costs (wages) or material prices.
-Firms pass along those higher costs in the form of higher prices, which then cycles back into the cost of living.
+Cost-push occurs when prices increase because production is more expensive; that can include both higher wages or material prices.
+Companies pass along those higher expenses by raising prices, which then cycles back into the cost of living.

 On the flip side, demand-pull inflation generates price increases when consumers have resilient interest for a service or a good.

-“All the liquidity that’s been created, you could have an economy that revs up very quickly and you end up with demand-pull inflation, where there’s too much money chasing too few goods and services,” says Greg McBride, CFA, Bankrate chief financial analyst.
-“Cost-push is where input costs increase and that affects the price that businesses and consumers pay for goods and services.
-That could be rising commodity prices; it could be a declining dollar that increases the cost of imported goods, higher costs for transportation, wages — any or all of those inputs could produce higher inflation.”
+“You could have an economy that revs up very quickly and you end up with demand-pull inflation, where there’s too much money chasing too few goods and services,” says Greg McBride, CFA, Bankrate chief financial analyst.

 What’s going on with inflation?

 The cost of goods and services has steadily increased since World War II, when modern data collection was first made available.
 That’s partially just because the economy has grown.